 I’ve been thinking about the umbilical cord lately.
 Even though my own was cut sometime shortly after 6:31 on that June morning, an invisible cord still connects my mom and I. No matter how far apart we are physically, we are always connected.
 The purpose of the umbilical cord during pregnancy is to nourish the child.
 From the day I was born, I have been continually nourished with love and wisdom through this invisible cord.
 In so many ways this connection has made me feel safe and grounded all my life.
 But things are changing.
 What was once a serene and stable bond now feels threatened.

 I spoke to my dad via FaceTime last Friday.
 “Do you have any news?”
-He relayed to me what he was told by Dr. Galligan at my mom’s last appointment.
+I asked.
+He relayed to me what he was told by Dr. Galligan at Mom’s last appointment.
 About six or seven words in, he stopped and asked, “Are you okay?”
 I was trying to play it cool but my face was betraying me.
 I replied, “Yeah,” willing him to go on.
 He said they had been draining large amounts of fluid from Mom’s lung over the past few days.
 Dr. Galligan received the test results and confirmed that the cancer had spread to both lungs.
 Because the current chemo regimen is no longer effective, she said the best option would be to switch her to a drug called Neratinib which targets one of her genetic biomarkers.
-At first the insurance company denied the request to cover the drug as it’s only been studied in patients with breast cancer, not stomach cancer.
+At first, the insurance company denied the request to cover the drug as it’s only been studied in patients with breast cancer, not stomach cancer.
 Dr. Galligan put in an appeal and the insurance company finally agreed to pay for it.
 Although this was good news, she told my dad not to get our hopes up because the cancer is very aggressive at this point.
-She recommended that my mom get her affairs in order and to prepare for end of life care.
+She recommended that my mom get her affairs in order and to prepare for end-of-life care.

 Suddenly the invisible umbilical cord became very taut.
 It was pulling me home.
-I called my brother and sister to get their take on the situation and we all agreed it was a good idea to gather and support my parents ASAP.
+I called my brother and sister to get their take on the situation and we all agreed it was a good idea to gather and support our parents ASAP.
 (Tim and Hilary are clearly being pulled by their own cords.)
 I booked a plane ticket and 36 hours later, I was on my way to the motherland.
 Shortly after I touched down in San Francisco, I glanced at my phone, which was still on Paris time, and realized it was my birthday in France.
 It was 6:31 a.m.

 Hilary picked me up at the airport and drove me to her place where she had a nice, comfy bed set up for me.
 Early this morning she dropped me off at the Caltrain station so I could begin my journey up north to see Mom and Dad.
 For these selfless, sisterly acts, she was rewarded with a footballer-shaped brioche dipped in chocolate.